 Caregivers often have less time to spend with friends and in the community as their days are filled with caring for the cancer patient.
 If there are problems in the relationship between the caregiver and the patient, the caregiver may feel even more alone.

 In the beginning, there may be a lot of support from friends.
 The caregiver may be able to continue working and keep up work relationships.
 When cancer care continues for a long time, the caregiver may need to stop working and friends may call or visit less often.
+As caregivers struggle to meet the ongoing demands of caregiving, they may want more help from family and friends.
 Caregivers can find support in other places, such as caregiver groups and cancer organizations, where they can talk with other families.
 Some caregivers find it helpful to join a support group or talk to a counselor, psychologist, or other mental health professional.
 Others also find it helpful to turn to a leader in their faith or spiritual community.

 There are many financial costs of cancer.
 Families must pay insurance deductibles, copayments, and for services that are not covered by insurance, such as transportation and home care help.
 Some caregivers give up their jobs and income so they can stay home with the patient, which makes it harder to pay for everything.